January 1, 2019

 - Cab Cards will list every jurisdiction

-- Fees will be assessed on the actual distance traveled in the previous year
+- Fees will be assessed on the actual distance travelled in the previous year

-- Registrants only pay for the jurisdictions in which they traveled
+- Registrants only pay for the jurisdictions in which they travelled

 - Ability to operate in any IRP jurisdiction without changes to the Cab Card